zeta1999/korali/tutorials/basic/5.discrete.variables/README.rst

 Explain [CCMA-ES](https://dl.acm.org/doi/10.1145/3324989.3325725)?
 This might not be implemented yet.
-To see whether it is implemented by now, you can check for "Optimizer/CCMAES" or similar in the source file [module.cpp](../../source/module.cpp).
+To see whether it is implemented by now, you can check for "CCMAES" or similar in the source file [module.cpp](../../source/module.cpp).